jzohrab/lute-manual/src/install.md

 * Python 3.8+ and pip
 * Japanese learners will also need to [install MeCab](./mecab.md)

 Lute can be installed from [https://pypi.org/project/lute3/](https://pypi.org/project/lute3/).
 Here's a summary of the instructions on that pypi page (Linux/Mac, Windows will be similar).

-Note my system has python3.8, your system may vary:
+> * Before starting, make sure you have python 3.8+ installed!
+Run `python3 --version` from the terminal to check.

 ```
 # Create a Lute folder
 mkdir -p ~/my_lute
 cd ~/my_lute

-# Set up virtual environment
+# Set up virtual environment.
+If this line gives an error, see the notes above.
-python3.8 -m venv myenv
+python3 -m venv myenv
 source myenv/bin/activate

 # Install